Accessibility Guide

 Please check our website for opening times, prices and our Facebook page for any news about local travel issues.
 We have 3 allocated parking spaces for disabled drivers.
 These are located at the rear of the Aquarium off of Lockyers Quay, Plymouth.
 If using Sat Nav please use the postcode PL4 0DX for directions.

-This will bring you to the rear of the Aquarium where the disabled parking bays are located on the right hand side behind the Aquarium.
+This will bring you to the rear of the Aquarium where a drop-off point for minibuses and coaches is on the left hand side near to the railing and the 3 disabled parking bays are located on the right hand side.

 The closest alternative parking bays are in Lockyers Quay and the Harbour Car Park.